 To recover expenses paid under the probate definition of estate, the state files a claim in the probate estate of the decedent just as would any creditor.
 Under the more expansive definition of estate, the state must enforce its rights by notifying heirs of its rights under state law.

 The second method for recovering Medicaid costs paid is to place a lien on any real property owned by the person who received Medicaid coverage.
-During the person's lifetime, the state places a lien on the person's property.
-When the property is sold, either before or after the person's death, the state can collect repayment from its share of the sale proceeds, as would any other lienholder.
+During the person's lifetime, the state places a lien on your house.
+When the house is sold, either before or after your death, the state can collect repayment from its share of the sale proceeds, as would any other lienholder.

 Even though the states must recover for costs paid when appropriate, there are certain prohibitions that states must follow.
-States cannot recover Medicaid-paid costs in the following situations.
+Your assets are exempt from Medicaid estate recovery in the following situations: